vidluther/docs/docs/ftldns/configfile.md

 #### `AAAA_QUERY_ANALYSIS=yes|no` {#aaaa_query_analysis data-toc-label='AAAA Query Analysis'}

 Should FTL analyze `AAAA` queries?
-The DNS server will handle `AAAA` queries the same way, reglardless of this setting.
+The DNS server will handle `AAAA` queries the same way, regardless of this setting.
 All this does is ignoring `AAAA` queries when computing the statistics of Pi-hole.
 This setting is considered obsolete and may be removed in a future version.

 #### `ANALYZE_ONLY_A_AND_AAAA=false|true` {#analyze_only_a_and_aaaa data-toc-label='Analyze A and AAAA Only'}